tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `mediafinder` field type:
+The following options are available for the `mediafinder` form widget type:

 - `mode`: The media finder view mode.
 Options are `grid`, `inline`.
 Default is `grid`.
 - `prompt`: The prompt text to display when no media is selected.